coffee2code/always-allow-admin-comments/readme.txt

 = () =
 * New: Add inline documentation for hook
+* Change: Add README link to plugin's page in Plugin Directory
 * Change: Split paragraph in README.md's "Support" section into two
 * Change: Initialize plugin on 'plugins_loaded' action instead of on load
 * Change: Merge `plugins_loaded()` into constructor